terminalpp/terminalpp/vterm/README.md

 ## `Terminal`

+The terminal contains the matrix of cells representing the screen and other terminal properties, such as cursor character and position.
+The terminal also knows its frontend and backend.
+There is a limit of 1 frontend and 1 backend on each terminal.

+> Terminal will not know about its frontends, but would use events since there is only the update event so far to be sent to the frontends.

+## `Terminal`

 The base class for the virtual terminal, which implements storage of the terminal screen and defines the basic terminal events & structures.

 ## `Renderer`